sebastianmartins/hackernews_parser/README.md

 A Python-based parser for JSON data obtained from scraping [Hacker News](https://news.ycombinator.com/).
 Everything here (including this README) was produced with the assistance of AI.

-This project provides two versions of parsers that convert raw JSON data into strongly-typed Python objects, making it easier to work with Hacker News data programmatically.
+This project provides both a FastAPI REST API and command-line parsers that convert raw JSON data into strongly-typed Python objects, making it easier to work with Hacker News data programmatically.

 ## Features

+- **🚀 FastAPI REST API**: HTTP endpoints for parsing HackerNews data
+  - Automatic version-based routing (v1 and v2)
+  - Interactive API documentation
+  - Health checks and error handling
+  - Docker support

 - **Version 1 Parser**: Handles basic story and comment data
   - Story metadata (title, URL, domain, author, points, rank)